Awesome Children of the 90s Ad

 The Enterprise and Other Ships

 I don't know when my obsession with the original Star Trek show and movies began.
 Legend has it that it was the only show that could pacify me as a baby.
+I could just be half-Vulcan.
 But the first real memories of Star Trek that I have came from the original movies, that is, the ones I saw (3, 4, 5, and Generations).
 I've already talked about my early love for Star Trek 3 as a film, so it's time to explore my fandom a little deeper... (as "deep" as an 8-year-old boy was capable of going, that is).

 In any case, I loved the USS Enterprise, the good old NCC-1701, pre-op yes, but especially when it got its slick make-over for the movies.
+The REFIT (and the 1701-A).
 I loved that blue eye-like deflector on the front of the ship, the little lit windows around the saucer, the spotlights illuminating circles on the hull, the stern "engines" (or "nacelles") jutting out the back, and namely everything else about it.
 I loved the ship so much I used to imitate its basic shape with my fingers (middle and thumb forming the stern nacelles, index forming the "neck"), and would just fly my hand around making warp sounds forever in a day.
 If anything looked futuristic, smooth, or plated with neon lights (like in Star Trek 5), I used to just call it "the Enterprise."
 Anything with a round shape was "the Enterprise."
 I once glued a bunch of plastic cups together in an "Enterprise" shape, and even that was "the Enterprise."
 Mom's old Buick Century became an "Enterprise shuttle-craft" once I stepped in.
 If we stopped off at Home Depot, well, that was just the Enterprise's dry dock.
 The very word "Enterprise" meant nothing to me beyond "cool-ass star ship."

 Klingon Bird of Prey